pgtipping/Synthalyst/nextjs-app/docs/sendgrid-setup.md

 ```

 Make sure to replace the values with your actual SendGrid API key, verified sender email, and optional default reply-to email.

+The `SENDGRID_FROM_EMAIL` will be used as the default sender when no specific sender is selected in the interface.

 ### 5. Reply-To Functionality